About Deborah Brevoort

 Deborah has written the librettos, books and lyrics for numerous musicals and operas.
 She is a two-time winner of the Frederick Lowe Award in musical theatre for her musicals and a three-time winner of the prestigious Frontiers Competition at Fort Worth Opera for her opera librettos.

-Her latest opera is The Knock, about military wives, with composer Aleksandra Vrebalov.
+The Knock, about military wives, was written with composer Aleksandra Vrebalov.
 Commissioned by Cincinnati Opera and the Glimmerglass Festival, it was made into a live-action film during the pandemic, available on YouTube, and was a finalist for Opera America’s Digital Excellence in Opera award.
-It premiered on stage at Cincinnati Opera in June 2023.
-The Glimmerglass film can be seen here: https://www.youtube.com/watch?v=iE1zZDD2_2s&t=1s
+It premiered on stage at Cincinnati Opera in 2023 and was subsequently produced by Central City Opera in Colorado and by the Opera Theatre of the Rockies, Chamber Orchestra of the Springs and Art Song Colorado in 2026.

-Quamino’s Map, about enslaved Americans who fought for the British during the Revolutionary War, premiered at the Chicago Opera Theater in 2022 composed by Errollyn Wallen.
+Quamino’s Map, about enslaved Americans who fought for the British during the Revolutionary War, premiered at the Chicago Opera Theater composed by Errollyn Wallen.

 Murasaki’s Moon, with Michi Wiancko was commissioned by NYC’s Metropolitan Museum of Arts, On-Site Opera and American Lyric Theater and premiered in 2019.
-In 2024 it was produced by the Hub City Opera.
+It was produced by Hub City Opera in 2024.

-During the pandemic, she wrote Dinner 4 3, with composer Michael Ching, a sex farce based on Boccaccio’s Decameron, for an opera web-series produced by the Decameron Opera Coalition.
-It was later produced on stage at Fargo-Moorhead Opera and L’Arietta Opera in Singapore.
+During the pandemic, she wrote Dinner 4 3 with composer Michael Ching, a sex farce based on Boccaccio’s Decameron, for an opera web-series produced by the Decameron Opera Coalition.
+It was subsequently staged by Fargo Moorhead Opera and L’Arietta in Singapore.

-Embedded, an opera inspired by Edgar Allan Poe, with composer Patrick Soluri, was commissioned by the American Lyric Theater (ALT).
+Embedded, an opera inspired by Edgar Allan Poe, with composer Patrick Soluri, was commissioned by the American Lyric Theater.
 It won the Frontiers competition at Ft.
 Worth Opera, where it was produced in 2016.
-It premiered at the Fargo-Moorhead Opera.
+It premiered at the Fargo-Moorhead Opera and was produced by Charlottesville Opera in 2026.

 Steal a Pencil for Me, an opera set in the Holocaust, with composer Gerald Cohen, won the 2016 Frontiers competition at Ft.
 Worth Opera and premiered at Opera Colorado in 2018.
-A recording of the opera was released in August 2024 on the Sono Luminus label.
+A recording of the opera was released by Sono Luminus in 2024.

 Albert Nobbs, an opera with composer Patrick Soluri, won the 2019 Frontiers Competition at Ft.
 Worth Opera.
 It was a finalist for the 2018 Pellicciotti Prize in Opera composition.